missionmule/avionics-build/README.md

 enabling the build to take place on top of the newest Debian OS builds and therefore stay up-to-date as much as possible.

-To setup the firmware, run the following commands:
+To setup the firmware, do the following:

+Add `wpa_supplicant.conf` and `ssh` files to `boot` volume after flashing latest Raspbian image.

 ```
 sudo apt update